 Singapore’s ageing population has the advantage of Government supported schemes such as Skills Future, which provide citizens with a wide range of learning opportunities to re-skill.
 Driving broader take up of the credit scheme would be a benefit to all involved.
 However less reliance on Government funding, further investment in brand specific content and support for developing foreign talent are also required.

 Only by upskilling our workers with the skills they need to adapt and thrive in the ever changing modern workplace will we be able to maintain our position as a global innovation hub.
 We need to train Singaporeans, and the influx of new talent that arrives in the country, by using digital innovation to help us deliver learning that meets the needs of the constantly evolving workplace.

-by Richard Huggins, CEO of Upskill People Asia
+by Rupert Macey, Managing Director of Upskill People Asia